 Sole Jewell BACP Accredited Counsellor/Psychotherapist, CBT and Life Coach.

 Counselling is about talking but is also about changes.
 I will work with you to explore the problems and help you to find your own path.
-I am warm and honest, I really hope I am the person that you are looking for to support you with your journey.
+I am warm and honest, and I really hope I am the person that you are looking for to support you with your journey.

-Life is very much an up-and-down hill journey with bumpy rides that we just don't foresee.
+Life is very much an up-and-down hill journey with bumpy rides that we don't foresee.
 Clients that I work with often feel that life is getting on top of them - they are not living the life they want.
-I am here to provide a safe, confidential and creative environment in which we work together to open the door to new beginning.
+I am here to provide a safe, confidential and creative environment in which we work together to open the door to a new beginning.